-Table 8 Summary of performance for consent 0715-4.0
+Table 8 Summary of performance for consent 0715-4.1

 Purpose: To discharge treated piggery effluent to land and water from an oxidation pond treatment system Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Maximise discharge to land and minimised discharge to water Monitoring inspections No - all effluent discharged to water.
-Work in progress to establish land application system 2.
-Effluent generated from allowable pig numbers Monitoring inspections and consent holder data No, minor exceedance 3.
-Adopt best practical option to minimise environmental effects Monitoring inspections Yes 4.
+3. Adopt best practical option to minimise environmental effects Monitoring inspections Yes 4.
 Effluent treated via appropriate pond system Monitoring inspections and sampling Yes 5.
 Discharge from the aerobic ponds only Monitoring inspections Yes 6.
 No overflows from the effluent disposal system Monitoring inspections Yes 7.
 Provide sufficient storage for effluent Monitoring inspections Yes 8.
 Minimise solids from first to second pond Monitoring inspections and sampling Yes 9.
 Operation and discharge in accordance with consent Monitoring inspections and sampling Yes 10.
 Maintain records of discharge to land and water The consent holder to provide when requested by Council Yes 11.
-Consent to be exercised in accordance of the Piggery Effluent Disposal Plan Plan to be submitted to Council No, plan being prepared 12.
-Consent to be exercised in accordance with the Effluent Irrigation Management Plan Plan to be submitted to Council No, plan being prepared 13.
+Consent to be exercised in accordance of the Piggery Effluent Disposal Plan Plan to be submitted to Council Yes 12.
+Consent to be exercised in accordance with the Effluent Irrigation Management Plan Plan to be submitted to Council Yes 13.
 Land Disposal Options Report The consent holder to provide by 1 June 2021 N/A 14.
 All plans and reports to be supplied to Fish and Game In progress In progress 15.
-Discharge rate not to exceed 16 L/sec Monitoring inspections Yes
+Discharge rate not to exceed 16 L/sec Monitoring inspections Yes 16.
+Discharge only when river conditions allow Consent holder's discharge records and monitoring Yes 17.
+Location of discharge point Monitoring inspections Yes 18.
+Safe access to sampling point Monitoring inspections and sampling Yes 19.
+Maximum concentrations in receiving water Monitoring inspections and sampling Yes 20.
+Even effluent application to land Discharge to land progressively over a 5 year period N/A 21.
+No effluent ponding on land Discharge to land progressively over a 5 year period N/A 22.
+Limits on potassium applied to land Discharge to land progressively over a 5 year period N/A system Condition requirement Means of monitoring during period under review Compliance achieved?
+23. Limits on total nitrogen applied to land Discharge to land progressively over a 5 year period N/A 24.
+No discharge within 25 m of surface water Discharge to land progressively over a 5 year period N/A 25.
+Notification of unauthorised effluent discharge Monitoring and self-notification Yes 26.
+Review of consent Next consent review June 2021 N/A Overall assessment of consent compliance and environmental performance in High Overall assessment of administrative performance in respect of this consent High